lichonger2/DPGLA/README.md

-# DPGLA
+# DPGLA: Bridging the Gap between Synthetic and Real Data for Unsupervised Domain Adaptation in 3D LiDAR Semantic Segmentation

-I'm currently cleaning up the code, and all files will be uploaded soon
+##Installation